 A dual-energy network

-The tourist office has also invested in soft mobility, with 2 electric snowmobiles for day-to-day activities around Avoriaz.
-Mountain e-park and the Swiss Quantya are the only brands developing electric-powered versions of the snowmobile and they’re testing them here in Avoriaz.
+The tourist office is also focusing on soft mobility with 2 electric snowmobiles for daily activities in Avoriaz in winter.
+Mountain e-park and the Swiss brand Quantya are the only ones to develop these electric snowmobiles and are testing them in Avoriaz 1800.

-The resort boasts 2 charging stations for electric vehicles, one in the indoor car park, the other at the reception area.
+The resort has 2 charging stations for electric cars (in the covered parking lot, at the resort reception).